-An individual who is a qualified beneficiary for purposes of coverage under the Emeriti Health Insurance Plan Options must pay his or her COBRA premiums out of pocket.
+An individual who is a qualified beneficiary for the purposes of coverage under the Emeriti Health Insurance Plan Options must pay their COBRA premiums out of pocket.
 The COBRA premiums cannot be submitted for reimbursement as a Qualified Medical Expenses.
-However, if the individual is also an alternate account holder as described in the next section entitled "Domestic Relations Orders," he or she may submit claims for reimbursement of those premium payments from his or her account.
+However, if the individual is also an alternate account holder as described in the next section entitled "Domestic Relations Orders," they may submit claims for reimbursement of those premium payments from their account.